-3. Results And Discussion
+3. Results and Discussion

-3.1 Effect Of Planting Dates And Cultivars On Number Of Daughter Corms Per Plant
+3.1 Effect of Planting Dates and Cultivars on Number of Daughter Corms Per Plant

-The planting dates, varietal traits, and their interactions significantly affect the number of the daughter corms per plant (Table 1).
-The highest number of daughter corms per plant was recorded in American Beauty (1.88), whereas a lowest was recorded with Nova Lux (1.22) when planting early (5th of October).
-Further, shifting in planting time to mid-October (20th October) significantly increase the production of corm and cormlets.
-Among the five cultivars, American Beauty consistently performed well with recorded highest number of daughter corms per plant (3.50), whereas, a lowest yield per plant was recorded for White Prosperity (2.38).
+The planting dates, varietal traits, and their interactions significantly affect the number of daughter corms per plant (Table 1).
+The highest number of daughter corms per plant was recorded in American Beauty (1.88), whereas the lowest was recorded with Nova Lux (1.22) when planting early (5th of October).
+Further, shifting the planting time to mid-October (20th October) significantly increases the production of corms and cormlets.
+Among the five cultivars, American Beauty consistently performed well with recorded highest number of daughter corms per plant (3.50), whereas the lowest yield per plant was recorded for White Prosperity (2.38).
 A further delay in planting time (5th November) drops the production of corms and cormlets.
 However, the American Beauty exhibited the highest number of corms per plant (3.00), whereas Rose Supreme recorded the lowest value (1.33)

-Statistical analysis revealed that among all the cultivars, American Beauty exhibit its suitability and superiority in the production of daughter corms per plant (2.77) when compared with other four cultivars, while Nova Lux (1.64) found to be least suitable for planting in semi-arid regions.
-These results also indicate that mid-October planting time is most suitable for obtaining higher production of corms and cormlets in gladiolus as this time-period is more favorable for obtaining higher vegetative growth and subsequent corn differentiation.
-The higher performance of American Beauty during mid-October is the attributed to optimum temperature and photoperiod, which enhanced photosynthetic efficiency and assimilate accumulation which is favourable for corm initiation and development in gladiolus.
-Contrastingly, early planting might have exposed plants to higher temperatures, consequently plant exercise more which transpiration and hence limiting assimilate partitioning towards underground storage organs.
+Statistical analysis revealed that among all the cultivars, American Beauty exhibits its suitability and superiority in the production of daughter corms per plant (2.77) when compared with the other four cultivars, while Nova Lux (1.64) was found to be least suitable for planting in semi-arid regions.
+These results also indicate that mid-October planting time is most suitable for obtaining higher production of corms and cormlets in gladiolus, as this time-period is more favorable for obtaining higher vegetative growth and subsequent corn differentiation.
+The higher performance of American Beauty during mid-October is attributed to optimum temperature and photoperiod, which enhanced photosynthetic efficiency and assimilate accumulation, which is favourable for corm initiation and development in gladiolus.
+Contrastingly, early planting might have exposed plants to higher temperatures, consequently plant exercise more which transpiration and hence limits assimilate partitioning towards underground storage organs.

 Among cultivars, American Beauty produced the highest number of daughter corms, suggesting a strong genetic potential for corm production.
 The variation among cultivars reflects inherent differences in growth vigor and assimilate partitioning capacity.
 Similar findings regarding the influence of planting time and varietal differences on corm production in gladiolus have been reported by Saleem et al. (2012) and Ahmad et al. (2011).